Research

 GPI (Glycosyl Phosphatidyl Inositol) anchor

-We work on biosynthesis and functions of GPI, a unique glycolipid attached to proteins, particularly focusing on prion and neurological diseases (reference: Hirata et al., J. Biol.
+We work on biosynthesis and functions of GPI, a unique glycolipid attached to proteins, particularly focusing on prion and mental diseases (Reference: Hirata et al., J. Biol.
 Chem., 2022).
 We also work on intracellular trafficking of GPI anchored proteins.

 Arginine methylation and glycan

-Collaborative work with Assistant Prof. Misuzu Hashimoto (Faculty of Applied Biol.
+Collaborative work with Assistant Dr. Misuzu Hashimoto (Faculty of Applied Biol.
 Sci., Gifu Univ.).
-We work on relationships between glycans/glycoproteins and arginine methylation which is also known as a posttranslational modification of proteins (reference: Hashimoto et al., BBA Gen. Subj., 2020).
+We work on relationships between glycans/glycoproteins and arginine methylation which is also known as a posttranslational modification of proteins (Reference: Hashimoto et al., BBA Gen. Subj., 2020).

 Biosynthetic regulation of HNK-1 (Human Natural Killer-1) glycan

 We study on regulation mechanisms of HNK-1 glycan that is specifically expressed in brain and required for learning and memory functions.
-We have found that GnT-III suppresses HNK-1 biosynthesis in tissue-dependent manners (reference: Kawade et al., Molecules, 2021).
+We have found that MGAT3 suppresses HNK-1 biosynthesis in tissue-dependent manners (Reference: Kawade et al., Molecules, 2021).